AJ writes articles on a variety of subjects, including the recipes she has tried and loved.

-These cookies continue to be an Australian favourite, a century later from when they were first devised, to send to soldiers fighting in overseas campaigns during the First World War.
+These cookies continue to be an Australian favourite a century after they were first devised to send to soldiers fighting in overseas campaigns during the First World War.

 I have included my easy-to-follow recipe in both imperial and metric measurements and hope you enjoy these as much as I do.

 Anzac Biscuit History